tpximpact/mhclg-oruk/content/adopt/use-cases/combine-local-data-for-regional-and-national-services/column-1.md

 They are [merging services data from multiple councils, health providers and community organisations](/steering/ORUK%20Steering%20Group%2002%20-%20Annex%20B%20-%20Lancs%20and%20South%20Cumbria%20health%20and%20care%20%20presentation.pdf) (.pdf) to create a single, reliable dataset for the entire region.
 This enables data reuse across different organisations and provides an overview of service availability, helping them identify and address service gaps.

 **Canada's federated datasets**
-In this large-scale example, a Canadian province combines numerous federated datasets into a single, comprehensive record.
+In this large-scale example, a Canadian province combines numerous federated datasets into a single, comprehensive data service.
 This process removes duplicates and standardises data, making it easier to share, analyse, and reuse the information across the entire province.

 ## Get started